|

 An execution context similar to that of a thread, but with more capabilities.

-Compared to normal threads
+Compared to normal threads, flows simplifies the

 implementation of concurrent algorithms and scalable applications.
 The